 Fluff up the soil

 Now your garden should be cleaned of plant remnants with the exception of your shortened perennial stems.
 Even though you might have broken up the soil from removing spent plants, you still want to lightly fluff the soil where you are going to plant your fall seeds.
-Doing this will help to aerate and can increase the soils absorbency.
+Doing this will help to aerate and can increase the absorbency of the soil.
 Fluff the soil as needed with a gardening fork.

 Replenish with compost